mansong1/nodejs-bluegreen/README.md

 One build config is for the jenkins pipeline job, and the other is a S2I (source to image) for the nodejs application.

+Dev only has a simple set-up for running one version of the application at a time.

+Prod has a complex deployment allowing for two versions of the application to run at the same time to enable a blue/green methodology.
+To achieve this, there is DeploymentConfig, Route and Service for each color.
+The currently live color is selected by the colorless route.
+The colorless route simply points to either the green route or the blue route.

+The image streams are created implicitly when we copy / promote them from environment to environment.

 ```manifests/```

 All of the OpenShift templates / objects are defined as YAML in this directory.